 Incentivise reviewing of branding strategies.

 Following that last statement, a customer who reviews your brand is doing you a favor.
 So why not reward them?
 Whether it be a simple discount or a special offer, providing an incentive for customer reviews will significantly increase the number you receive.
 Just be careful how you promote the request because you don’t want “fake reviews.”
 A poorly tracked and overly encouraged review incentive may draw reviews from people who’ve never done business with you, which can dramatically skew your results.
 Check external review sites.
 Review sites like Yelp have become very popular over the years and significantly increased the number of reviews that your potential customers have access.
-Some of the best and worst reviews that your company will ever receive may already post online, so take some time to seek them out.
+Some of the best and worst reviews that your company will ever receive may already be posted online.
+So, take some time to seek them out.

 If you find positive reviews you can thank the person who wrote them and if you find negative reviews, you’ll have the opportunity to rectify the issue.
 The positive reviews are one thing, but the fact that there could be a negative review online, warding off potential customers, should be reason enough to start your search yesterday.